Cattle

 No weaning before 6 months.
 Ensures a more natural weaning process, which reduces stress on the calf and its mother.
 No specific mention.

+Barbed wire only on boundary fencing.
 No electrified barbed wire fencing.
 Electrified barbed wire fencing is extremely aversive to cattle, so this improves their welfare by reducing stress/pain.
 No specific mention.

 Access to shade/shelter at all times.
 Ensures animals can manage their thermal requirements wherever they are on the farm.
 Access to shelter required.
+Provide means to minimise heat stress.

 Maximum 8 hour transport time.
 Minimises stress and fear during a very stressful process.
 No specific mention.